meduzen/--media.scss/docs/custom-media-queries.md

 *Words are not the best way to shape a clear understanding of what we try to achieve.
 But let’s try.*

 The navigation menu:
-- is sticky on small viewports (but not on too small height);
+- is sticky on small viewports (except when the height is too small);
 - has a transparent background when sticky;
 - has a background image on greater viewport.

 The served background image varies depending on:
 - viewport pixels density;
 - color scheme.

+In other words, this advanced scenario relies on 4 factors:
+- the viewport size;
+- the screen pixel density;
+- the operating system color schemes;
+- the stickiness state of the navigation menu.

 ### Plain media query